 Whoever said that balance is always best was truly a wise individual but I’m certain not even he or she could have predicted those words would also describe one of the best ways to store/brew coffee should you be looking for a middle ground in between flavor and longevity; it is difficult to imagine someone who truly doesn’t care in the slightest about the flavor of a beverage he or she is about to consume after all.

-This dandy little method consists of storing coffee as whole beans in an airtight dry container which would then be stored in your freezer respectively, it would then be advised for you to take only the amount of beans you plan on using for any one occasion at a time and grind them in the spot.
+This dandy little method consists of storing coffee as whole beans in an airtight dry container which would then be stored in your commercial freezers respectively, it would then be advised for you to take only the amount of beans you plan on using for any one occasion at a time and grind them in the spot.

 This method is actually great as it allows you to extend the coffee’s life to its maximum while also allowing for the oils that give it its flavor to remain mostly untouched, so whilst the degradation due to the freezing process is inevitable it is bound to remain rather tasteful until the brewing time actually arrives.